2024 Angling Club Rules for the River.

 - River Beauly fishing seasons: Salmon, Grilse, Sea Trout & Finnock: 11th February to 15th October.
 Brown Trout: 15th March to 6th October.

 - Scale Samples.
-From all fish caught scale samples, together with an estimated length and weight, are to be submitted to the Ness & Beauly Fisheries Trust.
+From all fish caught and kept scale samples, together with an estimated length and weight, are to be submitted to the Ness & Beauly Fisheries Trust.
 The club recommend anglers to take scale samples of exceptional fish for future testing with a group to be announced.

 - Use of boats.
 Unless provided by the owners of waters being leased or rented by the Club, there is a strict policy of no boat fishing.
 This includes the use of float tubes, pontoon boats or other craft on club waters.

 - Bass.
 Sea Bass are occasionally caught in the Firth Fishings; the rules around this are changing regularly so members should check the current rules before fishing the firth.
 Catch and Release of all Bass is encouraged by the Committee.